Caseykm/esp_gallery/README.md

 ## Allocate roles and responsibilities to team members, based on project solution requirements
 ## Monitor each other’s assigned work

-Tasks initially were broadly distributed with two people on the front-end and two on the backend and one person on documentation.
+Task areas initially, were broadly distributed based on relative strengths of individual team members to maximize productivity.
+One and a half people were placed on the front-end, two and a half on the backend and one person on documentation.
 Trello was then implemented to keep all tasks organised and the project progressing according to the schedule on TeamGantt.
 Agile/Kanban was implemented by team members who created a Trello board and self-assigned tasks, putting them in the "doing" section and putting their name to it, and then putting it in "completed" when they were done.
 Only MVP tasks were allowed to be assigned until all were finished.
 Only then could optional features be tackled.
 This helped prioritize essential project solution requirements over 'sprinkles'.
 This methodology also allowed us to easily monitor each other’s assigned work.

 The Trello board can be viewed [here](https://trello.com/b/NZm11i1D/c4-assignment) or here: